International Day of Jazz 2025

 Presented by the Music Subnetwork of the UNESCO Creative Cities Network

-Building on the success of the 2024 Annual UCCN Meeting in Braga, Portugal, and the conference theme “Bringing Youth to the Table” – the 2025 edition of the Jazz Day Relay invites UCCN Member Cities to engage their young creatives and musicians in a project built of solidarity, creativity, and resilience.
+Building on the success of the 2024 Annual UCCN Meeting in Braga, Portugal, and the conference theme “Bringing Youth to the Table” – the 2025 edition of the Jazz Day Relay features UCCN Member Cities and their young musicians in a project built of solidarity, creativity, and resilience.

 Each year, the UNESCO Cities of Music share a video montage of music from the UCCN Creative Cities on the occasion of 30 April – the International Day of Jazz.